mac2115/Asymptote_BETA/README.md

 ---

 ### About
 Cool Free Script for people so they can have fun!
+Asymptote is a Deepwoken script.

+**Disclaimer:** This script is currently still in beta, so expect some bugs or things being actively worked on.

 ### Supported execs
 * **macsploit**